Master Your Interview: 25 Key Quantitative Aptitude Questions

 7. Bring Your Books Out

-There are books and study materials both online and offline as well as thousands of websites offering training materials, you can join a series of online tests for better results.
-Not only these, many educational institutions provide training opportunities to candidates preparing for the quantitative aptitude exams.
+There are books and study materials both online and offline as well as thousands of websites offering training materials for improving quantitative aptitude skills, you can join a series of online tests for better results.
+Not only these, but many educational institutions provide training opportunities to candidates preparing for the quantitative aptitude exams.

 Suggested Reads